splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-k8s.rst

    * The deployment pod will restart after running this command.
    * If the chart is not installed in the "default" namespace, modify the annotation value to be "{chart_namespace}/splunk-otel-collector".

-To deactivate auto instrumentation for your NodeJS deployment, run the following command:
+To deactivate auto instrumentation for your Node.js deployment, run the following command:

 .. code-block:: bash